 At about 3 AM, I went to check on him.
 Everything was exactly it had been since about 12:30 AM, no change that I could detect, his head and body having remained in the exact position.
 I turned to go back to my bed when, suddenly, out of the corner of my eye, I saw one of Al’s arms shoot up.
 I turned around and he was throwing the covers back.
 In one nano second, Lunita had seemingly leapt over the sofa because she was standing beside me as Al sat up and swung his legs over the side of the hospital bed.
 “I really have to use the bathroom!” he said firmly.
 “And what’s Lunita doing here?”
 And he got up from the hospital bed and walked briskly to the bathroom.
 No sign of any incapacitation whatsoever.
 Lunita left quickly and I began answering Al’s myriad of questions — what had happened, what was Lunita doing there, how long had he been gone, etc.— until we were finally able to put aside the excitement and get some sleep.
 When Al woke up later that morning, not only were there no signs of his body having been through that unimaginable stress for five hours, but the rest of the miracle was that there was very little indication of any compromising physical condition.

 Later that morning, his nurse and social worker came to see him.
 We were all trying to make sense of what had happened, what was going on.
 His feet and ankles had slight remnants of the edema and mottling common at end of life, but other than that, he was sitting, conversing easily.
 The team was befuddled … “sometimes there are things that can’t be explained.”
-The nurse he started out in hospice with 1 1/2 years prior to this “passing” said that in all her experience with the dying she had never seen nor heard of anything like this: Not only had he come back after all that, but he was back without the serious issues that had admitted him into hospice in the first place.
+The nurse Al had started out in hospice with 1 1/2 years prior to this “passing” said that in all her experience with the dying she had never seen nor heard of anything like this: Not only had he come back after all that, but he was back without the serious issues that had admitted him into hospice in the first place.

-Unlike his NDE as a young child (see below), the only recall Al had of what happened while he was “gone” is of seeing three very large, brilliant circles in the darkness, which he understood to represent choices he could make, and a long passageway lined on either side by very large white columns, “like the Taj Mahal,” he said.
+Unlike his NDE as a young child, the only recall Al had of what happened while he was “gone” is of seeing three very large, brilliant circles in the darkness, which he understood to represent choices he could make, and a long passageway lined on either side by very large white columns, “like the Taj Mahal,” he said.
 He never did a reading to determine what took place during those eight hours and why. -Susan Miner